hjacobs/connexion-example-redis-kubernetes/README.md

 it cannot handle Redis downtimes without causing HTTP errors.
 Deleting the Redis pod causes a ~10 seconds unavailability for the REST service:

 ![Vegeta Plot for unavailability caused by Redis downtime](vegeta-plot-redis-pod-deleted.png)

+The above latency cap at 5000ms reflects the configured Redis socket timeout of 5 seconds.